RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 ![](images/oci-vcn-2.png)

-- Select the security list - use the Default one .Click on `Add ingress Rules`
+- Select the security list - Click  the Default one .Click on `Add ingress Rules`

 ![](images/oci-vcn-3.png)